JosephiusX/React-Andrew/README.md

             import {createStore} from 'redux';

             const store = createStore((state = {count: 0}) => {
                 return state;
             });

             console.log(store.getState());

 86. Dispatching Actions - (an object that gets sent to the store)

           see redux-101.js in playground

 87. Subscribing and Dynamic Actions

 How do we watch for changes in the redux state

 88. ES6 Object Destructuring

           - touch destructuring.js file in playground

 89. ES6 Array Destructuring

           - also in destructureing.js

+90. Refactoring and Organizing

+storing objects manually make it difficult when an error is made because the code wont work and there is no error message.
+If we call the info as a function instead, we get an error message if we misspell the function

+?? got lost halfway through this lesson
+** typo

+all caught up

+did more than I needed in this part of the challange:

+        my challange solution:
+const setCount = ({setTo = 0} = {}) => ({
+    type: 'SET',
+    setTo,
+});

+        class solution:
+const setCount = ({count}) => ({
+	type: 'SET',
+	count,
+});

+good lesson to review to see what redux looks like in a single file as it will be broken up later.
+Abstracted.

+91. Reducers